 A Senior Accountant is an ownership role.
 They run the close process end-to-end, prepare financial statements under US GAAP, handle technically complex entries – ASC 842 lease accounting, multi-entity consolidations, revenue recognition under ASC 606 – and review Staff Accountant work before it goes up the chain.

+Assign a lease accounting entry under ASC 842 and watch what happens.
+A Staff Accountant needs guidance; a Senior Accountant owns it.
 ASC 842, ASC 606, and multi-entity consolidation work require accounting judgment, not just process adherence.
-Delegating these areas to a Staff Accountant without appropriate oversight is one of the most common sources of material errors that surface at audit.
+Delegating these areas to a Staff Accountant without oversight is one of the most common sources of material errors that surface at audit.

 What This Means for Your Next Hire